ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-home.md

 * by loading files containing SQL queries
 * using scripts to automate tasks

+{: .note}
+FBSql requires the download of FeatureBase source code and does not run as a standalone application

 ## Before you begin

 {% include /cloud/cloud-before-begin.md %}, Or